victorKM/US-State-Sentiment-Mapping-with-Reddit-Data/README.md

 - `analyze_state_sentiments(reddit, analyzer, states)`: Collects and analyzes the sentiment of posts for each state.
 - `create_dataframe(states, sentiment_result)`: Creates a DataFrame with states and their average sentiments.
 - `plot_map(df)`: Creates and returns an interactive map of the United States with sentiment by state.
+- `plot_sentiment_distribution(df)`: Creates and returns an graph bar of sentiment distribution by state.
 - `main()`: Main function that runs the entire sentiment analysis workflow.

 # Example